-Sometimes, just rewriting what someone else said can be as simple as writing down their exact words verbatim or using an online translator.
+Sometimes, just rewriting what someone else said can be as simple as writing down their exact words verbatim or translating it by using an online translator.
 However, it is not always enough because your message will carry too much of the original author's voice.
 In this case, you need to write from your own voice and perspective.

 Avoid overuse of quotes

 Using quotes in your writing can be tempting as it requires less effort, but it can be problematic if the author's exact quote wording isn't replaced with words that best fit your message.